Starting point

 Why the traditional model feels harder on piano

-Tone and semitone formulas are musically valid, but they ask beginners to translate interval math onto a keyboard that is not visually uniform.
-On piano, that creates friction exactly where students need clarity.
+Tone and semitone formulas are musically valid, and they offer a formal universal definition that can be applied across instruments.
+But when the instrument is specifically the piano, that abstraction offers no practical advantage: students still have to translate interval math onto a keyboard that is not visually uniform.
+That creates friction exactly where beginners need clarity.

 The first core idea is simple: move through keys of the same color and skip the opposite color.
 This makes the pattern tactile, visual, and easier to repeat from different roots.